 What does Occupational Health and Safety Act say with regards to employer’s duties?

-This is a good starting point before we delve deeper into fall protection training.
-Sec 25 of the Occupational Health and Safety Act sets out general and specific duties for an employer.
+Before we delve deeper into fall protection training, this is a good starting point.
+In fact, Sec 25 of the Occupational Health and Safety Act sets out general and specific duties for an employer.

-- Taking all reasonable precautions for protecting workers’ health and safety
+- Take all reasonable precautions for protecting workers’ health and safety

-- Ensuring that the company maintains all equipment, material, and protective equipment in good condition
+- Ensure that the company maintains all equipment, material, and protective equipment in good condition

-- Providing workers with information, instruction, and supervision for protecting their health and safety
+- Provide workers with information, instruction, and supervision for protecting their health and safety

-- Cooperating with the Joint Health and Safety Committee
+- Cooperate with the Joint Health and Safety Committee

-- Complying with all the regulations made under the Occupational Health and Safety Act
+- Comply with all the regulations made under the Occupational Health and Safety Act

-- Developing and implementing an OHS program and policies
+- Develop and implement an OHS program and policies

-- Providing Joint Health and Safety Committee with health and safety reports
+- Provide Joint Health and Safety Committee with health and safety reports

-- Ensuring the company complies with all the measures and procedures prescribed by the OHS Act and its regulations
+- Ensure the company complies with all the measures and procedures prescribed by the OHS Act and its regulations

-- Ensuring every employer and worker engaged in a construction project complies with the Act’s regulations and requirements
+- Make sure every employer and worker engaged in a construction project complies with the Act’s regulations and requirements

 Working At Heights as a mandatory requirement in Ontario